Native Americans Do Pay Taxes

 - Tribes can and do set their own sales taxes for products purchased from them on their lands.

-- Native Americans must pay federal income tax on their personal incomes.
+- Native Americans usually pay federal income tax on their personal incomes.

 - Individual Native Americans who receive per capita gaming distributions from their tribe must pay federal tax on this income.

-U.S. Internal Revenue Service.
+Internal Revenue Service.
 "ITG FAQ #4 Answer: What Are the Tax Implications of Being a Federally Recognized Tribe?"
-Accessed April 22, 2020.
+Accessed Oct.
+22, 2020.